-Inaccessible documents can be a major accessibility barrier for assistive technology users.
-Common accessibility problems for documents include:
+Inaccessible documents can be a major accessibility barrier for assistive technology (AT) users.
+At worst, some document accessibility errors can make online documents completely inaccessible for people with disabilities.
+Some common accessibility problems for documents include:

 - Scanned documents that contain no data for assistive technology devices